-Did you know that about about 65.4% of Hamilton’s population gains came from immigrants and non-permanent residents living in the city as per the 2021 census?
+Did you know that about 65.4 per cent of Hamilton’s population gains came from immigrants and non-permanent residents living in the city as per the 2021 census?
 Our newcomers are highly educated and skilled, often bringing language and cultural connections to new markets at home and abroad.

 In recognition that immigration is vital to Hamilton’s current and future economy, the Hamilton Immigration Partnership Council (HIPC) is housed in Economic Development.
 HIPC is a community table that brings together leaders from various sectors to facilitate seamless settlement experiences for newcomers.ViSIT THE HIPC WEBSITE

 We have newcomers covered from attraction to integration.
 While the Economic Development Division’s business team and Global Hamilton section take care of the business needs of newcomers, new investors and new businesses, we focus on helping newcomers access services and move forward.
 Business and investment opportunities in Hamilton attract people, and being a welcoming and inclusive place makes people stay in Hamilton – that is where HIPC comes in.

-HIPC is a key ingredient in Hamilton’s recipe for immigrant attraction and retention.
+HIPC is a key ingredient in Hamilton’s immigrant attraction and retention recipe.

 HIPC Helps Employers